Curse of the Starving Class: Act III

 Emma enters, carrying her riding crop.
 She asks Wesley why he is wearing their father's clothes.
 He tells her that as he put them on he could feel his own essence slipping out of him, and his father's essence coming into him.
 Wesley asks her how she got out of jail and she tells him that she made sexual overtures at the guard.
-She then pulls out a wad of cash and tells him that she's taking their mother's car and going into crime.
-As she leaves, Ella wakes up, mistakes Wesley for Weston, and tells him to go after Emma because she's too young to leave on her own.
-Weston tells Ella to let Emma go and then there is a bright flash and a loud explosion from outside.
+She then pulls out a wad of cash and tells him that she is taking their mother's car and going into crime.
+As she leaves, Ella wakes up, mistakes Wesley for Weston, and tells him to go after Emma because she is too young to leave on her own.
+Wesley tells Ella to let Emma go and then there is a bright flash and a loud explosion from outside.
 Emerson, a small well dressed thug, enters, giggling about the explosion.
 His partner, Slater, enters after him, playing with the skinned lamb carcass.
 Since Ella is still under the impression that Wesley is Weston, Emerson and Slater also mistake Wesley for Weston.
 Wesley tries to tell them that Weston is his father.
 They tell him that they have blown up the car with Emma in it.
 The men tell Wesley, still calling him Weston, that he is to pass on the warning to his father and they leave.

 Ella believes that Emma has left on the horse, and is not overly concerned about her.
 Looking at the lamb carcass, she asks Wesley to help her remember the story Weston always told about the eagle.
 They finish the story, saying that a tom cat had come to sniff around in the testes and the eagle picked it up.
 The tom cat and the eagle start fighting in midair, with the cat clawing out the eagle's chest, and the eagle trying to drop it.
-However, the tom cat won't let go because if it does it will fall and die.
+However, the tom cat will not let go because if it does it will fall and die.
 Instead, it chooses to bring the eagle down, even if it means certain doom for the cat as well.

 The play ends with Ella and Wesley staring at the lamb carcass.